 The certificate is aimed at project professionals who have delivered in a leadership capacity on a major project.
 You are most likely to be:

-- accountable for project delivery of a major workstream / major work package/ high investment, if not the overall
+- accountable for project delivery of a major workstream / major work package / high investment, if not the overall project / programme;

 - managing very senior / public / political stakeholders;

 - a project director;

 - responsible for direct line management of people e.g. project managers as direct reports;